JYBLOCKS/good-images/README.md

 the name of components, variables, constants, functions must be describe why are using
 Constants                 using UpperCase + Snakecase example: CONSTANTS_EXAMPLE
 Components                using Pascalcase            example: ComponentExample
-variables and functions   using Camelcase             example: funtionExample
+variables and functions   using Camelcase             example: functionExample

 ## Distribution of the project
 This project's codebase adheres to a clear and organized structure.
 Here's a breakdown of the key directories and files: